 Community Academy participants are selected by the Ventura Police Department through the application process.
 Due to the sensitive nature of some subjects being presented in the Community Academy, a criminal background check and in person interview will be conducted with all individuals applying for participation.

-The success of any police department depends largely upon the cooperation and support it receives from the citizens it serves.
-The Community Academy aims to educate residents on the capacity and operations of the department so that we can work together to make Ventura a better and safer place!
+“The success of any police department depends largely upon the collaboration and support it receives from the residents it serves.
+It's my hope that by opening our doors and demystifying police operations, we can work together to make Ventura a safer place to live, work, and play."